Skip to content

 • Continuity problem fixed by expanding the JSON memory and tightening its structure.

-• Persona protocol hardened — playful-fallback mechanism for persistent personal-info probing.
+• Persona protocol hardened with a playful-fallback mechanism for persistent personal-info probing.

 • Llama / MPT / Falcon head-to-head: each has strengths, but GPT-4o-based fine-tunes still won on coherence and creativity for this use case.
-Hybrid setups are the future.
+A hybrid setup is the likely next step.

 What launch changed